jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 3. Print cube
 4. Measure
+    * Inspect model for layer accuracy (Is each layer on top of the other) If there is a problem with one direction
     * Take measurements from each side
-    * only measure from top 3rd of print (To avoid ele measure
+    * only measure from top 3rd of print (To avoid elephant foot)
+    *
+measure
 Note there always seems to be one wall that's a little thinner.  as long as you have one x and one y consistent go for it.
 Take an average of multiple points and sides